 Co-hosted by St. Clair College and the University of Windsor

-Join us for this 3 day event to experience the rich tapestry of Indigenous culture at at the Toldo Lancer Centre.
+Join us for our the Annual Windsor Community Pow Wow to experience the rich tapestry of Indigenous culture at the Toldo Lancer Centre.

-The St Clair College Sportsplex came alive with the rhythmic drums and captivating voices of the Little Creek Singers and Eagleflight Singers as participants were treated to an array of traditional dances and regalia adorned with intricate feathers, beads, and ribbons.
+The St. Clair College Sportsplex came alive with the rhythmic drums and captivating voices of the Charging Horse, Little Creek and Eagleflight Singers as participants were treated to an array of traditional dances and regalia adorned with intricate feathers, beads, and ribbons.
 The air was filled with the scent of burning sweet grass, creating an atmosphere of reverence and celebration.

 Emcee: Gordon Nicotine-Sands